halt-dos/wiki-base/docs/products/ddos/bot_protection.md

 ![bot_protection](\img\ddos\v2\botprotection.png)

-### How to Use:
+### How to Use

 1. Go to **Apps > DDoS > Bot Protection**
-2. Configure the settings as per needed.
+2. Configure the settings as per requirement.
 3. Click on **Save Changes**

 | Parameters                   | Accepted Values  | Type      |